BOOK A 30 MINUTE CONSULT

 Timeframe: 1970s–Present

-International adoption surged after the domestic Baby Scoop supply declined, with 90% of interracial adoptions involving white parents adopting children of color.
+International adoption surged after the domestic Baby Scoop supply declined, driven largely by the introduction of reliable birth control in the 1960s and shifting social attitudes.
+By the 1970s, 90% of interracial adoptions involved white parents adopting children of color.

 • 2004: ~23,000 children entered the U.S. through adoption.